Is Composite Wood Waterproof?

-PVC, short for polyvinyl chloride, is a thermoplastic used for various applications, including decking, fencing, and cladding.
-Both wood and PVC can be slippery, due to varying reasons.
+Short for polyvinyl chloride, PVC is a thermoplastic used for various applications, including decking, fencing, and cladding.
+Both wood and PVC can be slippery due to varying reasons.
 But in general, plastic is often more slick than wood.
 Because of the plastic outer layer of PVC decking boards, they are more prone to becoming slippery when wet.

 Why are PVC Deckings Slippery?

-Aside from being plastic, what is the real reason why PVC deckings, and plastic in general, can be slippery?
+Aside from being plastic, what is the real reason why PVC decking and plastic, in general, can be slippery?
 One of the main reasons is poor drainage.
 Unlike wood, PVC doesn’t absorb water.
 While it may be a good thing, it can be dangerous without proper drainage.
-When water pools on your decking, you’ll like to slip more.
-It frequently occurs when deckings don’t have enough decking board spacing.
+When water pools on your decking, you’ll likely slip more.
+It frequently occurs when decking doesn’t have enough decking board spacing.

-Another reason why PVC deckings can become slippery is due to mould growth.
+Another reason why PVC decking can become slippery is due to mould growth.
 As mentioned, PVC is waterproof.
-It means, unlike wood, it won’t rot and won’t naturally attract moulds and mildew.
+It means, unlike wood, it won’t rot or naturally attract moulds and mildew.
 However, there can be other causes for them to grow.
-Pollen leaves, dirt, pollen, and other debris, over time, can be a breeding ground for fungi.
-Not only can it make your decking slippery, but moulds and mildew can also stain your decking.
+Pollen, leaves, dirt, under the frame, edges, grooves and other debris over time can be a breeding ground for fungi.
+It can make your decking slippery, but moulds and mildew can also stain your decking.

 Overall, both plastic and wood decking can be slippery.
 But that doesn’t mean you can do anything about it.
 The truth is, how slippery your decking is will depend on how well you maintain it.

 What Can You Do?

-PVC deckings have many advantages over wood.
-If you do decide to use PVC, there are a couple of things that you can do to make your decking less slippery.
+PVC decking has many advantages over wood.
+If you decide to use PVC, there are a couple of things you can do to make your decking less slippery.

 The first thing you will want to do is maintain your decking regularly.
-If you split any food and liquids on your decking, it’s best to wipe them clean as soon as possible.
+If you spill any food and liquids on your decking, it’s best to wipe them clean as soon as possible.
 A regular cleaning schedule also makes a huge difference, especially if your outdoor space has a lot of plants and vegetation near the decking area.